bentpetersendk/mjolnir_ucph/docs/source/software.rst

    conda deactivate

-For more information in using ``conda environments``, please refer to:
+For more information in using ``conda environments`` please refer to:
 `Conda userguide <https://docs.conda.io/projects/conda/en/latest/user-guide/index.html>`_